Mental health: how do I talk to my parents?

 Parents may find it hard to believe that you have a problem.
 They might just dismiss it as part of growing up.
 They might dismiss the entire possibility of getting professional help.
 Ignoring problems will not make them go away.
 You may continue to ask for help.
 Explain why and what you need, despite their beliefs.You might have to turn to other resources for help, for example teachers, guidance counselors or trusted adults in your life.
 Remember if your parents do not acknowledge your issues, it doesn’t make them less important or unreal.
 They are real.
 Draw up a list of reasons why you feel you need help.
 Don’t give up on getting help.

-You can get more help and guidance by chatting to an online counseling on our LIVE CHAT helpline.
+You can get more help and guidance by chatting to an online counsellor on our LIVE CHAT helpline.
+It is a text-based chat and you may remain anonymous.

 We have a selection of quizzes on issues young people struggle with.
 You can learn more about an issue by completing a quiz.